barryclark/jekyll-now/_posts/2014-12-4-EE-7-Tutorial.md

 ---
 layout: post
-title: Interceptors in Java EE
+title: The Java 7 EE Tutorial - free eBook!
 excerpt: The Java EE 7 Documentation page has been recently refreshed ...
 ---